idiocc/router/documentary/1-API/index.md

 %TYPEDEF types/index.xml%

-For example, we can specify 1 get and 1 post routes in the `example/routes` directory:
+For example, we can specify 1 GET and 1 POST routes in the `example/routes` directory:

 %TREE example/routes%